Book: Executive search in the age of AI

 Head of Research, Senator Executive Search Partners GmbH

 Daniel Fertl is an expert in research and talent sourcing.
 In his role as Head of Research, he is responsible for identifying and approaching executives and top talent worldwide.
-His profound knowledge in the areas of market analysis and candidate management makes him a key figure in filling demanding positions.
+His in-depth knowledge of market analysis and candidate management makes him a key figure in filling demanding positions.

 Brigitte Hunger